jumpnow/jumpnowtek-site/_posts/2014-11-13-FreeBSD-Duovero-I2C.md

 Something on my `TODO` list is try and figure out if it's possible to change the *I2C* bus speed from userland.
 I think I see how to do it from a kernel driver, but that's more then I want to try just yet.
 It would also be nice to be able to set the default `<clock-speed>` from a *dts* file.
 Another `TODO`.

 After rebuilding the kernel, the [qdac][qdac] program worked just fine.
-You can see some sample output in the repository `README`.
+You can see some sample output in the repository [README][qdac-readme].

 The changes are actually pretty minor between the *FreeBSD* and *Linux* versions.
 I could just `ifdef` them and have one [qdac][qdac] codebase, but I was too lazy today.